node-red/node-red.github.io/docs/getting-started/docker.md

 FROM nodered/node-red

 # Copy package.json to the WORKDIR so npm builds all
-# of your added modules for Node-RED
+# of your added nodes modules for Node-RED
 COPY package.json .
-RUN npm install --only=production
+RUN npm install --unsafe-perm --no-update-notifier --no-fund --only=production

 # Copy _your_ Node-RED project files into place
+# NOTE: This will only work if you DO NOT later mount /data as an external volume.
+#       If you need to use an external volume for persistence then
+#       copy your settings and flows files to that volume instead.
 COPY settings.js /data/settings.js
 COPY flows_cred.json /data/flows_cred.json
 COPY flows.json /data/flows.json

-# Start the container normally
-CMD ["npm", "start"]
+# You should add extra nodes via your package.json file but you can also add them here:
+#WORKDIR /usr/src/node-red
+#RUN npm install node-red-node-smooth
 ```

 #### Dockerfile order and build speed